Ph.D., Brandeis University (2004)

 “Education's Inequity: Opposition to Black Higher Education in Antebellum Connecticut,” History of Education Quarterly, vol. 46, no. 1 (Spring 2006), 16-35.

-Outstanding Book Award for Schooling Citizens, History of Education Society, 2010
+Outstanding Book Award for Schooling Citizens: The African American Struggle for Education in Antebellum America (Chicago, 2009), History of Education Society, 2010

 Claude A. Eggersten Prize, Best Dissertation, History of Education Society, 2005

 Spencer Graduate Fellowship in Education (The Spencer Foundation and Brandeis University), 2002-2003

 Associate Fellowship, The Gilder Lehrman Institute for the Study of Slavery, Resistance, and Abolition (Yale University), 2001-2002

 Rose and Irving Crown Fellowship (Brandeis University), 1998-2002

 See also: Research Interests